 I’m sorry that I don’t have a finished blanket done without the swirls.
 I hope that you are able to envision it using just the graph that is near the end of this blog post.

 In my opinion, the swirls weren’t that difficult.
 I think my Scarecrow Afghan was more difficult, although not too bad, when it came to changing colors.
-If you’re up for a challenge, then definitely check out that intermediate level pattern that you can see by clicking on the name.
+If you’re up for a challenge, then definitely check out that intermediate-level pattern that you can see by clicking on the name.

 My oldest son, Ben, is 6′ tall and had to crouch down to hold this blanket up for me to take a picture.
 He’s turning 14 this weekend.
 Poor Caleb wasn’t tall enough to hold it up!

 The border is made up of half double crochets and is completely optional.
-You can choose no border or to create a border of your own with a different stitch.
+You can choose no border or create a border of your own with a different stitch.
 I liked the way the stripe of white seemed to frame the design.

-This graph will work with any form of corner to corner such as mini C2C and it would also work with cross stitch or any other craft that requires a graph.
+This graph will work with any form of corner-to-corner, such as mini C2C and it would also work with cross stitch or any other craft that requires a graph.
 Just know that if you use mini C2C, your finished blanket will be smaller than the example.

 Add this project to your Ravelry queue here…